mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Endurance 72 (12) hours
 Traits Armour (+4), Flyer (very fast), Small (-1) Programming Basic (locomotion) (INT 4)
-Options Auditory Sensor, Drone Interface, Navigation System (enhanced), Storage Compartment (5 Slots hazardous material), Transceiver 500km (enhanced), Vacuum Environment Protection, Visual Spectrum Sensor, Voder Speaker, Wireless Data Link
+Options Auditory Sensor, Drone Interface, Navigation System (enhanced), Storage Compartment (5 Slots hazardous material), Transceiver 500km (enhanced), Vacuum Environment
+Protection, Visual Spectrum Sensor, Voder Speaker, Wireless Data Link

 **Domestic Servant**
 The domestic servant robot is a small tracked rounded disk with built-in cleaning apparatus for domestic environments.
-It can navigate its environment but is not capable of interaction beyond status alarms and pre- recorded messages.
+It can navigate its environment but is not capable of interaction beyond status alarms and pre-recorded messages.
 These ubiquitous devices are found in many mid- to early stellar-tech homes and offices, operating in the background to keep living and work spaces clean.
 With no manipulators, the domestic servant